b4blue/DragonBoard_96BoardStarterKit_Sample/README.md

-# Dragon Board 410c Windows 10 IoT Core with Seeed Grove Starer Kit sample
+# Dragon Board 410c Windows 10 IoT Core with Seeed Grove Starter Kit sample
 Dragon Board 410c Windows 10 IoT Core with Seeed Grove Starter Kit sample

 <b>***This is not a working sample yet.
 It was forked from another depository for another mezzanine card.
 Work in progress.***</b>